Anatomica’s Newest Therapist: Helen Stiller, RMT, RN

 More Evenings, More Weekends, More Therapists

-Anatomica turns 3 this June, and to celebrate, we’re giving YOU something special!
+Anatomica turns 3 in June 2016, and to celebrate, we’re giving YOU something special!
 We know you want more appointment availability and shorter wait times, so we’re expanding to serve you better.
-Our new location is just a hop, skip and jump away – on the east side of the Bloor & Lansdowne intersection.
+Our new location is just a hop, skip and jump away – on the east side of the Bloor & Lansdowne intersection at 1302 Bloor St W. We’re working hard to find the best therapists to join our team, and we’re adding more evening & weekend appointments all the time.
+We now have DOUBLE the appointments on Monday & Tuesday evenings, Wednesday mornings, as well as 12 more Saturday appointments each month.
+Starting in September, we will also double our availability on Thursday & Friday evenings, and on Sundays!

 Massage therapy is the manipulation of the soft tissues of the body, performed for the purpose of restoring those tissues to a healthy state, free from pain and dysfunction.
 Massage combines kneading, pressure, and percussion of the muscles with active and passive movement of the joints to relieve tension and restore balance and posture.
 Registered Massage Therapists in Ontario practice Swedish massage, developed in the 19th century and based on Western concepts of anatomy and physiology.
 Massage is well-known to safely treat many common conditions, including: